litfrapps/lesson1_it22_torralba/readme.md

-# activity1 by Lagnada & Ilagan
+# Starting With Python By Lagnada & Ilagan